mdom/termpub/README.md

     python setup.py install [--user]

+On Arch Linux, there is a [termpub package](https://aur.archlinux.org/packages/termpub/) in the AUR.

 # BUGS AND LIMITATIONS

 As mentioned, this is a fresh rewrite, so there are probably a lot